lggg123/opennft/README.md

 ## Introduction

-Provide a brief introduction to your project.
-What does it do?
-What problem does it aim to solve?
-Why is it useful or interesting?
+I created a openNFT dApp that uploads images to be trained by a GAN I am still trying to tie into the application and also I have a text input field to help create NFTs based on text input.

 ## Features

 List the key features of your project.
 For example:

-- Feature 1: Description of this feature.
+- Feature 1: Image Uploader to train GAN.
-- Feature 2: Description of another feature.
+- Feature 2: NFT image creator tool.
-- Feature 3: And so on...
+- Feature 3: NFT minter

 ## Getting Started

+clone the repo by typing `git clone https://github.com/lggg123/opennft`

+This is a go application and a react application.
+To begin the go application simply type ``

 ### Prerequisites